CrashCash/ZeroBT/README.md

 ...
 ```

+### More Example Code
-I also have the "charging_data" script that retrieves information as the bike
+charging_data - Script that retrieves information as the bike is charging, and
-is charging, and outputs it in a CSV format suitable for a spreadsheet.
+outputs it in a CSV format suitable for a spreadsheet.

+charging_status - Short sweet charging status script for the command line.

+record_ride - Record a ride with the Raspberry Pi in a saddlebag.

+extract_ride - Extract data from data file produced by above.

+record_ride_gps - Record a ride with the Raspberry Pi and a GPS in a saddlebag.
+(You can use your phone as a GPS) - NOT FINISHED

+extract_ride_gps - Extract data from data file produced by above. - NOT FINISHED

+all_zero_packets - List all possible packets in an easy-to-read format.

+all_zero_packets.txt - example of above.

+all_zero_packets_demo - List all possible packets as Python data items.

+all_zero_packets_demo.txt - Example of above.

 ### Pairing the bike